Dingley Village

 PROFILE FAQ

-Dingley Village has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Dingley Village has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of sixteen projects that are likely to impact this area.
-Notable projects include Former Kingswood Golf Course Residential Development, Lower Dandenong Road Residential Village, Dingley Village Community Precinct - Stage 2, and Nature Park at Swallow Reserve.
-The following list details those projects deemed most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects likely to impact the area.
+Key projects include Former Kingswood Golf Course Residential Development, Lower Dandenong Road Residential Village, Dingley Village Community Precinct - Stage 2, and Nature Park at Swallow Reserve.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.